-In February 2015, the Danish government passed a new temporary protection status art.
+In 2015, the Danish government passed a new temporary protection status art.
 7(3), particularly targeting Syrian refugees.
-It constitutes a weaker and shorter protection than art.
-7(2) as it targets refugees who do not directly face a threat of persecuted but have fled because of the general situation in their country of origin.
+It constitutes a weaker protection than art.
+7(2) as it targets refugees who do not have an individual asylum motive but have fled because of the general situation in their country of origin.

 Many Syrian refugees have been forced to leave their spouse and children on their journey to Denmark, and usually, they stay in Turkish refugee camps or live under miserable conditions in Lebanon or Jordan.
-It is at odds with conventions’ statement of the right to family life, when Denmark consciously prevents family reunification in this way, which the Institute for Human Rights has called attention to.
+The Danish Institute for Human Rights has called attention to the government that there is a risk of violating the conventions here, but the Danish Supreme Court has appoved of the law since then.
 In addition, there is nothing to suggest that the current situation in Syria will be significantly improved in a year and thus, we must expect that this new regulation is an attempt to postpone the problem and deter Syrians from seeking asylum in Denmark.
-It seems to have worked, as many refugees now have the impression that the new status will be for all refugees in Denmark, and therefore preferring Germany or Sweden.
+But since Denmark introduced the 3 years waiting time, 9 other European countries have done something similar.